What is Legacy-Trees?

 What trees do you offer?

-Our menu of trees that we provide each year will vary as we cannot provide every type of tree on a cost effective basis each year – but we will have all of your diversity plan trees available on a three to five year rotational cycle.
-If there is a type of tree you that you must have, let us know and we will make every effort to grow one for you!
+The Legacy-Trees menu that we provide each year will vary as we cannot provide every type of tree on a cost-effective basis each year.
+Legacy will make every effort to support diversity plans for customer’s properties and will have trees available on a three-to-five-year rotational cycle.
+If there is a type of tree a customer must have, let us know and we will make every effort to grow one for you!
 See our list of trees here.

 How big are the trees?